 Treatment of a torn or injured ACL depends on your degree of injury, symptoms and activity level.
 Non-surgical treatment for an ACL injury includes rehabilitation exercises and education to reduce swelling and restore motion.
 This often includes a program of physical therapy and instruction on how to strengthen the area and your core muscles to reduce the risk of future knee instability.

-Surgery for ACL injuries involves replacing the torn ACL, as this ligament will not heal on its own even if the ends are sewn together.
+Surgery for ACL injuries often involves replacing the torn ACL, as this ligament will not heal on its own.
 Minimally invasive techniques for ACL reconstruction can include replacing the ligament with a tissue graft.
 Several graft options are available and recommendations on graft types are based on a variety of factors such as your age, activity level, goals and health history.
 OHSU provides all graft options available and our surgeons have extensive experience with ACL injuries and the appropriate treatment required.
 We specialize in repairing ACL injury in patients with repeat injury, sometimes called “revision” ACL surgery.

 After surgery and rehabilitation, your risk of re-rupturing a reconstructed ACL should be equal to injuring a normal ACL.
 Exercises to reduce the risk of ACL injury to either knee will be part of your post-surgery rehabilitation recommendations and physical therapy prescription.

 OHSU offers a less-invasive new implant to treat ACL (anterior cruciate ligament) tears.
 The Bridge-Enhanced ACL Restoration Implant —or BEAR Implant — is the first FDA-approved medical technology to help heal a torn ACL.